remyma/remyma.github.io/_posts/2018-01-03-karaf-custom-distribution-with-docker.markdown

 You can generate your own karaf distribution by using the maven archetype : `karaf-assembly-archetype`.
-For the purpose of this article, we will init a `karaf-sandbox-ditribution` project.
+For the purpose of this article, we will init a `karaf-sandbox-distribution` project.
-The `karaf-sandbox-ditribution` project will consists of a karaf standard installation packaged with [hawtio web console][hawtio]{:target="_blank"}.
+The `karaf-sandbox-ditsribution` project will consists of a karaf standard installation packaged with [hawtio web console][hawtio]{:target="_blank"}.

 ### Init your custom distribution